Guide to Growing Yam in Sacks

 7. Fertilizing:

-To supercharge your yam growth, feed them every 4-6 weeks with an all-purpose fertilizer.
-A balanced fertilizer works best; just follow the instructions on the package.
-Fertilizer high in phosphorus is preferred.
+To supercharge your yam growth, feed them every 4 weeks with an all-purpose organic liquid fertilizer high in phosphorus.

 8. Train Your Yam Stem: